salmon with spicy peanut sauce

 - To serve, either transfer salmon to a serving platter and pour sauce over fillets, or pour sauce into pan (once cooked, skin will easily release from bottom of salmon).

-- Garnish with cilantro and red chili and serve over rice or grits with additional limes for drizzling.
+- Garnish with cilantro and red chili and serve over rice or grits with limes for drizzling.

 cook’s note: For additional heat, add a few of the red chili slices into the sauce while it simmers, serving extra for garnish.